Loading...

 Personal training often goes hand-in-hand with nutrition and weight loss advice, or personalised meal plans to help you get the most from your fitness journey.
 Many PTs will include this as part of their service or as an add-on, but you may also be interested in working with a nutritionist or dietician near you.

-• Additional costs if your PT has to travel far to reach you (for example, your preferred personal trainer might charge an extra £15 if they have to travel more than half an hour to reach you).
+There may be additional costs if your PT has to travel far to reach you.
+For example, your preferred personal trainer might charge an extra £15 if they have to travel more than half an hour to reach you.

 How to save money on a personal trainer